clij/clij2-docs/clij25_transition_notes.md

 # CLIJ2 - CLIJ2.5 transition guide
 CLIJ2.5 is fully backwards compatible to CLIJ2 and [CLIJx](https://github.com/clij/clijx).
-No code changes are necessary.
+No code changes are necessary for ImageJ macros.
 However, it is recommended to update scripts which were using CLIJx-functions to use CLIJ2 instead if possible as functions from CLIJx were moved to CLIJ2.
+Furhtermore, CLIJx Image Data Flow Graphs need to be updated (see below)

 For example, you can replace this line using CLIJ2:
 ```